 If you have a little more time in this area, head west to Chattanooga, TN to tour Ruby Falls– the tallest and deepest waterfall open to the public in the United States.
 Visit Rock City (technically in Georgia) where you’ll see the Fairyland Caverns, and walk the Enchanted Trail.

 Cave City, KY- 2 nights

 Mammoth Cave National Park is a UNESCO World Heritage Site and an International Biosphere Reserve.
-Mammoth Cave is the world’s longest known cave system with over 400 miles of mapped passageways.
-We are hoping to take the Historic Modified Tour, which is the classic tour covering about 2 miles.
+Mammoth Cave is the world’s longest-known cave system with over 400 miles of mapped passageways.
+We took the Historic Modified Tour, which is the classic tour covering about 2 miles.

 Next stop- Dinosaur World Kentucky!
-This attraction normally includes a 15-minute Fossil Dig with every ticket, but right now, each child will be given a bag with three fossils when they enter.
+This attraction normally includes a 15-minute Fossil Dig with every ticket, but in 2021, each child will be given a bag with three fossils when they enter.
 There are 150 life-size dinosaurs to see, a big dinosaur playground, and a museum of dinosaur bones and eggs.
 There is no food service, so bring a picnic.